 Use Participation Strategies

-There are a number of things you can do to give your students a nudge if they aren’t participating as well as you would like!
+There are a number of things you can do to give your students a nudge if they aren’t participating in the classroom discussion.

-During a teacher observation, you may be tempted to call on your most enthusiastic students.
-You know, the ones you can rely on to put their hand up no matter the question!
+You may be tempted to call on your most enthusiastic students during a teacher observation.
+You know, the ones you can rely on to put their hand up no matter the question.

-As well as this, ask your students to participate in discussion protocols or partner collaboration on your topic.
-Sometimes, students feel more comfortable speaking to their peers about what they are learning than they feel speaking to the teacher in front of the class.
-This way, they can voice their thoughts on a topic, and you can wander the room and listen!
+Ask your students to participate in discussion protocols or partner collaboration on your topic.
+Sometimes, students feel more comfortable speaking to their peers about what they are learning than speaking to the teacher in front of the class.
+This way, they can voice their thoughts on a topic, and you can wander the room and listen.

 - transitioning between different areas in the room for teacher-led, group, and independent learning